 Given considerable income, some people can manage less than $5,000 in debt in a couple of months.
 In those cases, advisors will suggest that you repay the debt in a short amount of time, and then invest.

 Mark Cuban echoed these sentiments in a conversation with CNBC in 2018.
-“Just recognize that the 18 percent or 20 percent or 30 percent you’re paying in credit card debt is going to cost you a lot more than you could ever earn anywhere else.”
+“Just recognize that the 18% or 20% or 30% you’re paying in credit card debt is going to cost you a lot more than you could ever earn anywhere else.”

 Indeed, America is a “debt nation,” with debt-holding U.S. households projected to pay an average of $1,155 in interest charges alone this year, according to NerdWallet.